-The equation for calculating comparative advantage has been developed by David Ricardo in the year 1817.
+David Ricardo developed the equation for calculating comparative advantage in 1817.
 It is calculated by finding the opportunity cost for a set of goods.
 Suppose two neighboring countries produce two sets of similar goods.
-So to find out the comparative advantage for those two goods we need to find out the opportunity cost for producing one good over the other good as the number of skilled labor is the same.
+So to find out the comparative advantage for those two goods, we need to find out the opportunity cost for producing one good over the other good as the number of skilled labor is the same.
 Comparative advantage is calculated as

-This formula will help us to calculate opportunity cost for product A; similarly we need to calculate the opportunity cost for product B. We will do that for both the countries, we will be able to determine the comparative advantage of a particular good for a country in comparison to other by looking at the product of the formula.
+This formula will help us calculate the opportunity cost for product A; similarly, we need to calculate the opportunity cost for product B. We will do that for both countries.
+We will be able to determine the comparative advantage of a particular good for a country compared to others by looking at the product of the formula.

 Examples of Comparative Advantage Formula

 Let’s see some simple to advanced examples of Comparative AdvantageExamples Of Comparative AdvantageThe economic principle of comparative advantage holds in the case of free trade.
 The countries specialize in producing goods and services that they can make more efficiently with lower opportunity costs than other goods and services.
 Its examples are - cost, labour, production efficiency, agriculture and industrial.
 Equation to understand it better.